-Technical Committee (TC) EMC and Radio Spectrum Matters (ERM)
+Technical Committee (TC) EMC and Radio Spectrum Matters (ERM) Activity Report 2019

-Chairman: Holger Butscheidt, Ministry of Economics and Technology, Germany
+Chair: Holger Butscheidt, Ministry of Economics and Technology, Germany

 Responsible for a range of radio product and electromagnetic compatibility (EMC) standards and the overall co-ordination of radio spectrum matters.